-- Enter the Windows Virtual Desktop tenant group name for the tenant group that contains your tenant.
+- For Windows Virtual Desktop tenant group name, enter the name for the tenant group that contains your tenant.
 Leave it as the default unless you were provided a specific tenant group name.

-- Enter the Windows Virtual Desktop tenant name for the tenant you'll be creating this host pool in.
+- For Windows Virtual Desktop tenant name, enter the name of the tenant where you'll be creating this host pool.

-- Specify the type of credentials you want to use to authenticate as the Windows Virtual Desktop tenant RDS Owner.
+- Specify the type of credentials that you want to use to authenticate as the Windows Virtual Desktop tenant RDS Owner.
 If you completed the Create service principals and role assignments with PowerShell tutorial, select Service principal.
-You will now need to enter the Azure AD tenant ID of the Azure Active Directory that contains the service principal.
+When Azure AD tenant ID appears, enter the ID for the Azure Active Directory instance that contains the service principal.

 - Select OK.